memgraph/docs/docs/under-the-hood/replication.md

-SYNC mode is the most straightforward replication mode in which the main storage thread waits for the response and cannot continue until the response is received or until a timeout is reached.
+SYNC mode is the most straightforward replication mode in which the main storage thread waits for the response and cannot continue until the response is received or a timeout is reached.
 If the timeout is reached and at least one SYNC REPLICA has not sent back a response, then the MAIN instance will then return an error to the user.<br/>
 The error indicates to the user that he should check the status of the REPLICAS as there might be a network/hardware issue.